 - Are tables used solely for presenting rows and columns of data (not for layout), and are the column and row headers identified?

 - Is the tab order and read order logical and intuitive?

 For details, see our Tab and read order page.

 - Have you avoided using visual characteristics to communicate information (e.g., “click the circle on the right” or “required fields are in red”)?

 - Does the interface have sufficient contrast between text color and background color?

-- Does the content scale well when text is enlarged up to 200 percent?
+- Does the content scale well when text is enlarged?